-Fig. 11 Service areas zonation of user nodes according to land types in the service area of the experimental WDS
+Fig. 11 Service area zonation of user nodes according to land type in the service area of the experimental WDS

-Post-earthquake demands of user nodes for disaster relief function were calculated by expression (1) and Table 1 based on the adjustment coefficient αj presented in Table 5 and parameters ni, Aij, mi and qj.
-The values of αj in Table 5 are recommend values by the authors according to post-earthquake survey in China.
-Take the 2008 Wenchuan earthquake as an example (Liu and Zheng 2013), the downtown areas of Mianzhu city suffered serious damages with Chinese SI IX, water demands in this areas were about 30 percent of the daily demands for normal operation during 30 days after the earthquake, post-earthquake water demands mainly concentrated in disaster shelters for evacuation located in green spaces and open spaces in suburban areas.
+The post-earthquake demands of user nodes for disaster relief function were calculated by expression (1) and Table 1 based on the adjustment coefficient αj presented in Table 5 and parameters ni, Aij, mi and qj.
+The values of αj in Table 5 are values recommended by the authors according to a post-earthquake survey in China.
+Taking the 2008 Wenchuan earthquake as an example (Liu and Zheng 2013), the downtown areas of Mianzhu city suffered serious damage with Chinese SI IX.
+The water demands in this area were approximately 30 percent of the daily demands for normal operation for 30 days after the earthquake, and the post-earthquake water demands were mainly concentrated in disaster shelters for evacuation located in green spaces and open spaces in suburban areas.

 Table 5 Daily water demands and post-earthquake adjustment coefficients